connorbode/matix.io/source/_posts/multiple-django-projects-via-wsgi-middleware.md

 **Why the f*&# would you want to do that??**

 This setup allows you to run multiple projects on the same nginx server and gunicorn process.
 That's two configuration steps you can skip.
-You can also use the same database process to back your process.
+You can also use the same services (database, cache, etc.) to back your projects.

 In a normal Django setup, Gunicorn will run Django's `wsgi.py` file.
 What's in a WSGI file?
 It's a single function that accepts an HTTP request and returns a response.
 That's it.